New Chromium based WhatsApp consumes more RAM than UWP WhatsApp

 Even before logging in, WhatsApp Beta web app uses 3X more RAM than WhatsApp UWP which is already logged in

-To use the old WhatsApp again, you need to download the version from November 2025.
+To use the old WhatsApp again, you need to download the old WhatsApp version 2.2546.3.0 from November 2025 and block newer updates.

 Note: Before we begin, it’s important to know that you’re trying to download an old version of WhatsApp, and it could stop working at any moment: